platformsh/platformsh-docs/src/development/troubleshoot.md

 WARNING: [pool web] child 429 exited on signal 9 (SIGKILL) after 50.938617 seconds from start
 ```

-The memory usage of your container exceeds the limit, the kernel thus kills the offending process.
+That means the memory usage of your container exceeds the limit allowed on your plan so the kernel kills the offending process.
 You should try the following:

 * Check if the memory usage of your application is expected and try to optimize it.
 * Use [sizing hints](https://docs.platform.sh/languages/php.html#php-worker-sizing-hints) to reduce the amount of PHP workers which reduces the memory footprint.
+* Upgrade your subscription on Platform.sh to get more computing resources.
+To do so, log into your [account](https://accounts.platform.sh) and edit the project.

+## PHP "server reached max_children" error in logs

+You may see a line like the following in the `/var/log/app.log` file:

+`WARNING: [pool web] server reached max_children setting (2), consider raising it`

+That indicates that the server is receiving more concurrent requests than it has PHP processes allocated to, which means some requests will have to wait until another finishes.
+In this example there are 2 PHP processes that can run concurrently.

+Platform.sh sets the number of workers based on the available memory of your container and the estimated average memory size of each process.
+There are two ways to increase the number of workers:

+* Adjust the [worker sizing hints](/languages/php.html#php-worker-sizing-hints) for your project.
 * Upgrade your subscription on Platform.sh to get more computing resources.
 To do so, log into your [account](https://accounts.platform.sh) and edit the project.

 ## Low disk space